top of page

 Summary:

-Most restaurant inventory control systems (including COGS-Well) offer a myriad of options for implementing and utilizing ordering features.
+Many restaurant inventory control systems (including COGS-Well) offer options for implementing and utilizing ordering features.
 Do you want to record your orders on a worksheet or do you want to record your orders on a mobile device?
 Do you want to use par levels?
-Do you want the system to suggested order quantities?
+Do you want the system to suggest order quantities?
+Do you want to order by item or by vendor?
+Etc.

-Our recommendation is to implement ordering and to start simple.
-You will quickly experience what works best for certain vendors and/or certain types of items (wine versus meat).
-Also, evaluate your ordering staff - are they accepting the process and using it well?
+Our recommendation is to implement ordering and to start with a simple implementation.
+You will quickly experience what works best for certain vendors and/or certain types of items such as wine versus meat.

 You can always implement added ordering features down the road and that often works better than trying to implement too much too fast.